 - Employees respect their superiors and avoid unnecessary disputes.

 - The individuals are very particular about the deadlines and ensure the tasks are accomplished within the stipulated time frame.

 - The employees can wear whatever they feel like.

-- The employees use derogatory remarks at the work place and pull each other into controversies.
+- The employees use derogatory remarks at the workplace and pull each other into controversies.

 How employees react to situations and problems will shape the culture.
-What people actually think matters a lot for the organization.
-The mindset of the individual associated with any particular organization influences the culture of the workplace.
+What people actually think matters a lot for the organisation.
+The mindset of the individual associated with any particular organisation influences the culture of the workplace.

 The third level is the assumed values of the employees which can’t be measured but do make a difference to the culture of the organisation.